hibadaoud/REAL-TIME-FLIGHT-DATA-KIBANA-Visualization/README.md

 Let us now focus on the graphs developed during the data visualization process.
 We have chosen to divide our dashboard into three sections: airport information, flight information, and aircraft information.
 ### Airport Information
 For this section of the dashboard, we focused on information useful for airport administrators, notably the total number of flights related to that airport and the flow of departures and arrivals.
-The figure above shows an overview for all airports, but the available filters allow selecting a specific airport or region.
+The figure above shows an overview for all airports, but the available filters allow selecting a specific airport.

 ![Airport-information](img/Airport-Information.png)